Skip to content

 Once the installation completes, verify that your Kubernetes cluster is up and running:

-The result of the above command should show the nodes in your Kubernetes cluster.
+This should show the nodes in your Kubernetes cluster.

 Modify global-cloud-values-aws.yaml with the appropriate values for your environment: